 Joints that are more flexible than normal, or that have a greater range of motion than expected, are considered hypermobile.
 People with hypermobile joints are sometimes called “double jointed.”
 Children with hypermobility may experience joint or muscle pain, but they might not have a true, underlying inflammatory disease.

-Those who have hypermobility syndrome (also sometimes called joint hypermobility syndrome or JHS) experience pain and inflammation in the joints due to their increase flexbility.
-In some patients, hypermobility syndrome can be associated with other hereditary (genetic) disorders of connective tissue (HDCT), such as Marfan syndrome, Ehlers-Danlos syndrome and osteoenesis imperfecta.
+Those who have hypermobility syndrome (also sometimes called joint hypermobility syndrome or JHS) experience pain and inflammation in the joints due to their increased flexibility.
+In some patients, hypermobility syndrome can be associated with other hereditary (genetic) disorders of connective tissue (HDCT), such as Marfan syndrome, Ehlers-Danlos syndrome and osteogenesis imperfecta.
 Hypermobility syndrome can also be associated with postural orthostatic tachycardia syndrome (POTS).